Corey Crawford: Stardom, Jennings Trophy wins, Stanley Cup titles (2009–2017)

 Crawford started the 2014–15 season with a 12–5–1 record.
 He injured his foot, however, on December 1, 2014, while leaving a Rise Against concert.
 Due to this, Crawford was expected to miss two-to-three weeks.
 Crawford returned to action on December 20, in a 3–2 SO loss to the Columbus Blue Jackets.
 He was selected to play in his first All-Star game at the 2015 NHL All-Star Game, becoming one of six players selected via fan-vote.
 On March 23, 2015, Crawford became the fourth goaltender in Blackhawks franchise history to have four 30-win seasons recording his 30th win of the season that day in a 3–1 victory over the Carolina Hurricanes.
 Crawford and Carey Price of the Montreal Canadiens, won the William M. Jennings Trophy for the 2014–15 season.
 He finished the season with a 32–20–5 record, recording a 2.27 GAA, a .924 SV % and two shutouts in 57 games.
 After allowing nine goals in two first round playoff games against the Nashville Predators, Crawford was benched in favour of back-up rookie goaltender Scott Darling, who posted three wins and one loss against the Predators.
 Crawford relieved Darling in game six of the series on April 25 after the Predators scored three goals in the first period.
 Crawford stopped all 13 shots he faced en route to a 4–3 win to take the series 4–2.
 Crawford was named the starter over Darling by head coach Joel Quenneville for the second round against the Minnesota Wild.
 Crawford started all four games in the second round sweep over Minnesota, allowing seven goals in those four games.
 Crawford also performed well in the following round versus the top-seeded Anaheim Ducks, leading Chicago to a 4–3 series win after initially trailing 3–2 earlier in the series.
-On June 15, Crawford collected his second shutout of the 2015 playoffs in a 2–0 victory over the Tampa Bay Lightning in Game 6 of the 2015 Stanley Cup Finals to give the Blackhawks their a 4–2 series victory and third Stanley Cup in the last six seasons.
+On June 15, Crawford collected his second shutout of the 2015 playoffs in a 2–0 victory over the Tampa Bay Lightning in Game 6 of the 2015 Stanley Cup Final to give the Blackhawks a 4–2 series victory and third Stanley Cup in six seasons.
 The win was also the second Stanley Cup for Crawford in his career as a starting goaltender.